carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 broad spectrum of applications.
 The Boost license encourages both commercial and non-commercial use.*

 *We aim to establish “existing practice” and provide reference implementations so that Boost libraries are suitable for eventual standardization.
-Ten Boost libraries are already included in the C++ Standards Committee&#039;s Library Technical Report (TR1) as a step toward becoming part of a future C++ Standard.
+Ten Boost libraries are already included in the C++ Standards Committee's Library Technical Report (TR1) as a step toward becoming part of a future C++ Standard.
 More Boost libraries are proposed for the upcoming TR2.*

 *Getting started: Boost works on almost any modern operating system, including UNIX and Windows variants.
 Follow the Getting Started Guide to download and install Boost.
 Popular Linux and Unix distributions such as Fedora, Debian, and NetBSD include pre-built Boost packages.
-Boost may also already be available on your organization&#039;s internal web server.*"
+Boost may also already be available on your organization's internal web server.*"

 ### Web